Access Control19 min read

 Remote Access Gateway

-Purpose-built OT Remote Access Platforms: Solutions designed specifically for OT remote access management include:
+Purpose-built OT Remote Access Platforms designed specifically for OT remote access management include:

-• Claroty xDome Secure Access (formerly Medigate): Provides vendor access management with individual credentials, session recording, and time-limited access
+• Claroty xDome Secure Access (formerly Medigate): Vendor access management with individual credentials, session recording, and time-limited access

 • Secomea: Purpose-built for OT vendor remote access, widely used in manufacturing and utilities